 - Are vital to the function and success of your operations

 - Have failure modes that you can prevent with routine maintenance

 You should record the make and model, serial number, unit number, location, category, primary users, and parts for each asset in a spreadsheet or your enterprise asset management system (EAM).

 If this is your first time doing preventive maintenance, it’s worth scheduling tasks for newer assets and equipment initially.
-Taking that approach will help you generate a better return than if you choose equipment that’s already reaching the end of its lifecycle and is ready to be replaced.
-It can also help you prove value more quickly if you’re still in the process of pitching preventive maintenance to your bosses.
+Taking that approach will help you generate a better return than if you choose equipment that’s already reaching the end of its life cycle and is ready to be replaced.
+It can also help you prove value more quickly if you’re still in the process of pitching preventive maintenance to the rest of the organization.

 Step 2: Determine your priorities

 Preventive maintenance can help you make big savings on critical assets; however, it can be expensive, unnecessary, and wasteful on non-critical assets that can easily be replaced.
 So, you need to determine which assets you’re going to perform preventive maintenance on and conducting a criticality analysis is a good way to do it.

 Just assign a score to your assets based on their criticality to production and safety, how much regular maintenance they require, and how high their repair and replacement costs are.
 Those assets with the highest scores should be prioritized and scheduled for preventive maintenance.